haskelly-dev/Haskelly/README.md

 # Haskelly

 Haskelly is a VS Code extension that provides complete support for casual and expert Haskell development.
 This includes:
 * Code highlight
 * Code snippets
+* Type hovers
 * Code completion
 * Running Haskell inside the editor using either GHCi, runHaskell or Stack build
 * Testing all the prop functions in a file with QuickCheck or Stack test